Early skyscrapers: Architectural challenges

 The architects of early skyscrapers faced a number of challenges.
 The most fashionable architectural style in the late 19th century was the French Beaux-Arts movement, sometimes termed the Italian Renaissance style, which applied Classical aesthetic principles to modern buildings.
 American architects trained in the Beaux-Arts style at the Parisian Académie des Beaux-Arts began to return home in the 1880s, bringing these ideals and standards with them.
 Applying contemporary Beaux-Arts standards to early skyscrapers, however, was not straightforward.
 The buildings that the Beaux-Arts movement influenced were typically much shorter and broader than any skyscraper, as it was difficult to accurately reproduce the style in a tall, narrow building.

 Skyscrapers were also primarily commercial buildings, and economics as well as aesthetics had to play an important part in their design.
 The architectural writer Barr Ferree noted in 1893 that "current American architecture is not a matter of art, but of business.
 A building must pay, or there will be no investor ready with the money to meet its cost.
 This is at once the curse and the glory of American architecture."
 George Hill echoed the theme, condemning unnecessary features on the basis that "every cubic foot that is used for purely ornamental purposes beyond that needed to express its use and to make it harmonize with others of its class, is a waste".
+Monadnock Block, the tallest load-bearing brick building ever constructed, is an example of such a strict approach.

 By the 1890s, Chicago architects were producing a solution to this problem, creating a new architectural style, often termed the "Chicago school of architecture".
 The school included architects such as Louis Sullivan and Dankmar Adler, Jenney, John Root, and William Holabird and Martin Roche, whose designs combined architectural aesthetic theory with practical commercial sense.
 They favoured placing rich, ornate designs on the outside of skyscrapers at the ground level and simpler, plainer ornamentation on the upper levels, with strong vertical lines.
 The roofs of their skyscrapers typically formed a comprehensible outline and structure when seen at a distance as part of the city skyline.
 The intent was to draw the observer's eye upwards, celebrating what Sullivan termed the "lofty" nature of the skyscraper, but not wasting resources on intricate detailing unlikely to appeal to a busy businessman.
 At the same time, the more lavish ground floor designs would make the building stand out to passers-by and pull in the necessary business for a successful commercial building.